BartAbbeloos/STM32_-_Install_ST-Link_GDB_Server_-_ST-Link_Server_on_Raspberry_Pi_-Remote_Debugging-/README.md

 ```

 ### 3. Install BOX64
-I followed the instructions on [Run x64 Software on a Raspberry Pi using Box64](https://pimylifeup.com/raspberry-pi-x64/) using the latest version (v0.3.4) at the time of writing.
+I followed the instructions on [Run x64 Software on a Raspberry Pi using Box64](https://pimylifeup.com/raspberry-pi-x64/) using the latest version (v0.3.4) at the time of writing.<br>
 These instructions are tested on a RP5 / 8GB.
 > [!NOTE]
->The RP Zero 2W only has 512MB SDRAM which seems to be too less to get Box64 compiled and/or installed without some extra tweaks.<br>
+>The RP Zero 2W only has 512MB SDRAM which seems to be too less to get BOX64 compiled and/or installed without some extra tweaks.<br>
 >I will add extra instructions on how I got it working, on the end of this chapter.

 #### 3.1 Installing requirements